 First timers mistake – not having a coat that covered my thighs (and not wearing something warmer than jeggings on the bottom).
 Get a coat that covers your knees!

-These are very obvious items to take on a holiday, but I’d honestly recommend upgrading to something more warm than your average Primark £8 scarf.
+These are very obvious items to take on a winter holiday, but I’d honestly recommend upgrading to something more warm than your average Primark £8 scarf.
 I didn’t wear a hat because my huge fur lined hood was sufficient, but Andrew’s hat was a thing of beauty and was honestly a lifesaver when trying to keep extremities warm.
 Do not worry about what you look like.
 Norwegians do not care.
 Warmth is more important.

 With gloves, I actually wore a pair of the e-touch gloves which meant I could still look for directions on my phone without having to take them off.

 So you’ve never worn thermals before?
 Now is your chance!
 I took two thermal long sleeved tops with me (and I wish I’d taken the thermal leggings too!) and wore them under a variety of Nordic patterned jumpers to keep me snuggly.
 Layers are quite important, because the restaurants and bars will be cosy so you don’t want to overheat whilst you are sipping on your hot chocolate.

-- Thermal 200 Denier Tights (ASOS)
+- Women’s thermal 200 Denier Tights

-- Long Sleeved Thermal Top (John Lewis)
+- Men’s Long Sleeved Thermal Top

 With a foot of snow in some places, trainers or ballet pumps are not going to be helpful to you.
 We took some thick, heavy walking boots with us which kept our feet warm, but also kept us upright on the icy paths and snow.
 As I said before we walked almost everywhere, and our decent walking books were a big part of that.

 Sounds bizarre?
 Ok then.
 It’s really important when sightseeing and exploring in such low temperatures that you do give your body time to warm up.
-We took regular breaks at mealtimes, but also ensure we had lots of stops for hot drinks, cinnamon buns and a beer or two in cosy cafes and warm bars across Oslo.
+We took regular breaks at mealtimes, but also ensured we had lots of stops for hot drinks, cinnamon buns and a beer or two in cosy cafes and warm bars across Oslo.
 Oh it’s a hard life.